Anagha-Shamprasad/DATA-STRUCTURES/README.md

 #ASSIGNMENT 2

-main.c - This is the main function for queues ; Assignment 2/main.c - Is the main function for stacks
+The folder Assignment 2 has Stacks header and source files, and source file of queue.
+The header file of queue is the file main.c that is outside the folder Asiignment 2 ;

-The folder Stack Assignment has few problems like implementing Stacks using Queues, and queues using stacks etc.
+I have also enclosed the questions related to stacks and queues in the folder Assignment 2